Student Services

 Opening hours for appointments are between 9.00am and 4.30pm on weekdays, except Wednesdays, where the opening hours are between 9.30am and 4.30pm.
 The service does not operate after hours or on public holidays.

 The administration team is the first point of contact for all student enquiries and appointments.
+Ph 07 838 4037 or 0800 Waikato, option 3

 There is a Student Health nurse available on the Tauranga campus.
-Ph or text 022 0139 003 for appointments and advice about other local health providers, including general practice and counselling
+Ph or text 022 0139 003 for appointments and advice about other local health providers, including general practice and counselling services.

 The Violence Prevention Coordinator works proactively to reduce the incidence of harassment, abuse, and/or violence.
-She can discuss issues relating to interpersonal incidents and provide advice, information, support, advocacy, safety planning and referral to other services that can assist.
+They can discuss issues relating to interpersonal incidents and provide advice, information, support, advocacy, safety planning and referral to other services that can assist.

-The Health Promotion Coordinator works to support Takatāpui and LGBTQI students and Maori and Pacifica students.
+The Health Promotion Coordinator works to support Takatāpui and LGBTQIA+ students and Māori and Pasifika students.
 Our coordinator has extensive expertise in non-binary gender identities, sexuality and sexual health, HIV and is knowledgeable about health and wellness pathways and services.

 Accessibility Services

-For more information visit the Accessibility Services website.
+For more information visit Accessibility Services.

 Telephone: (07) 838 4711 or (07) 838 4793, or